Schrubitteflau/random-stuff-about-random-topics/README.md

-# Awesome Random Stuff About Random Topics (ARSART, wow I created a new word)
+# Random Stuff About Random Topics

 Here's a repository containing resources about things I like, because why not sharing?